gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

   If a set of source files is specified as ``gnatelim`` arguments, it treats these files as a complete set of sources making up a program to analyse, and analyses only these sources.

+  If ``gnatelim`` is called with a project file and :samp:`-U` option is used, then in process all the files from the argument project but not just the closure of the main subprogram.

   After a full successful build of the main subprogram ``gnatelim`` can be called without  specifying sources to analyse, in this case it computes